anicloud/ani-se/README.md

-aniq
+AniQ
 ====

-Anicloud Clustering Search Engine Project
+AniQ is the Clustering Search Engine Project of Anicloud Limited.